nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_ctrl/README.rst

    :local:
    :depth: 2

-The Bluetooth mesh light fixture sample demonstrates how to set up a light control mesh server model application, and control a dimmable LED with Bluetooth mesh using the :ref:`bt_mesh_onoff_readme`.
+The Bluetooth® mesh light fixture sample demonstrates how to set up a light control mesh server model application, and control a dimmable LED with Bluetooth mesh using the :ref:`bt_mesh_onoff_readme`.

 Requirements
 ************